hazelgrove/hazel/README.md

     ```sh
     > cd ..
-    > opam install js_of_ocaml tyxml deriving ppx_deriving reactiveData ocp-indent camomile coq js_of_ocaml-tyxml
-    ```

-  - To make sure you have the latest versions of everything, ask `opam` to upgrade the packages if needed:

-    ```sh
     > opam update
-    > opam upgrade
+    > opam install reason reason-parser js_of_ocaml tyxml deriving ppx_deriving reactiveData ocp-indent camomile coq js_of_ocaml-tyxml
     ```

  You now have all the required packages.
 We can now build the application.

 ## Compilation